Sharing and hosting policy FAQ

 - For commercial gain.
 For example by associating advertising with the full-text of the article, by providing hosting services to other repositories or to other organizations (including where an otherwise non-commercial site or repository provides a service to other organizations or agencies), or charging fees for document delivery or access

 - To substitute for the services provided directly by the journal.
-For example article aggregation, systematic distribution via e-mail lists or share buttons, posting, indexing, or linking by commercial companies for use by customers of such companies (e.g. pharmaceutical companies and physician-prescribers).
+For example article aggregation, systematic distribution via e-mail lists or share buttons, posting, indexing, or linking for promotional/marketing activities by commercial companies for use by customers and/or intended target audience of such companies (e.g. pharmaceutical companies and healthcare professionals/physician-prescribers).

 Our new hosting guidelines make it clear that IRs can host their researcher's: